NativeScript/docs-v7/docs/start/cli-basics.md

 <div class="exercise-end"></div>

-Now that you have created an app, let’s look at how to get your new app up and running on your device.
+Now that you’ve created an app, let’s look at how to get your new app up and running on a device.

 > **TIP**: You can use the `tns help` command to view the NativeScript CLI’s help documentation in your web browser.